-With the recent trend of unique resume templates in 2018, resumes are being developed in all shapes and sizes to reflect the creative personalities of the healthcare professional they represent.
+With the recent trend of unique resume templates in 2021, resumes are being developed in all shapes and sizes to reflect the creative personalities of the healthcare professionals they represent.
 The problem with these resume templates is that their design could potentially block or prevent these new applicant tracking systems from pulling important information properly.

 If an application or tracking system isn’t properly pulling the information from your resume, then your resume is effectively working against you instead of for you.

 Now, more so than ever your resume design matters to ensure that you are receiving as many interview requests as possible to advance to the next stage of employment consideration.
 One great way to make sure that your application is readable by applicant tracking systems is to use a clean resume design.

 Make Use of A Clean Resume Design

 As mentioned previously, one such way to ensure that your newly crafted resume is readable by applicant tracking systems is through the use of a clean resume design.
 While modern resumes have fancy design schemes and potentially show your creative side, they restrict applicant tracking systems.

 There are plenty of really clean and straightforward resumes that you could potentially use available online, or you could use a professional resource to craft your resume.

 This assurance helps set your mind at ease knowing that the important keywords and skills you want the applicant tracking system artificial intelligence to pull is being pulled properly and without restriction.